KevinKra/Notes/certifications/aws/developer/resource.md

 ### An Amazon Cognito user pool and identity pool used together:

-- The goal is to authenticate your user, and then grant your user access to another AWS service.
+- Example: The goal is to authenticate your user, and then grant your user access to another AWS service.
   - In the first step **your app user signs in through a user pool and receives user pool tokens** after a successful authentication.
   - Next, **your app exchanges the user pool tokens for AWS credentials** through an identity pool.
   - Finally, **your app user can then use those AWS credentials to access other AWS services** such as Amazon S3 or DynamoDB.